 The 1984 Philadelphia Phillies dismantled much of the veteran team that had reached six of the previous eight postseasons.
 Genral Manager Paul Owens stayed on as a caretaker manager for a final season.
 But he made a flurry of moves in the off-season.
 The year before, Von Hayes had arrived from the Cleveland Indians for five Phillies.
 Now another promising talent, the Detroit Tigers' Glenn Wilson, came in return for 1983's sleeper star, Willie Hernandez.
 Wilson struggled all year in Philadelphia and Hernandez promptly won a Cy Young Award and an MVP Award, so there is no need to ask who won that trade in the short term.

 Jerry Koosman joined the Phillies rotation in exchange for reliever Ron Reed: hardly a youth-movement trade, but the 41-year-old Koosman acquitted himself well in 34 starts.
 Most telling, however, for the long run, were promotions from within the organization.
 Many young home-grown players - Juan Samuel, Ozzie Virgil, Jeff Stone, Kevin Gross, Marty Bystrom, Luis Aguayo, Steve Jeltz, and Rick Schu - would see action for Philadelphia in 1984.

 Mike Schmidt won a Gold Glove and shared the home run and RBI titles.
-Samuel led the league in at-bats, triples - and strikeouts and set a rookie record for stolen bases that would be shatters by Vince Coleman in less than a year.
+Samuel led the league in at-bats, triples - and strikeouts - and set a rookie record for stolen bases that would be shattered by Vince Coleman in less than a year.

 Awards and Honors